Have you ever had a problem that you just couldn’t solve?

 I don’t really have a set of parameters or “how-tos” for this one unfortunately.

-All I can say is that if you find yourself not making progress or forcing something…try stepping away and giving yourself some time and room to breathe.
+If you want to learn how to stop self-sabotaging behaviors like this, all I can say is that if you find yourself not making progress or forcing something…try stepping away and giving yourself some time and room to breathe.

 The more you try to figure it out, the harder it’s going to be.